 With these low-cost, smart technologies, the barriers older BMS faced that prevented scaling are becoming less of an issue.
 It's already possible to build relatively small smart buildings cost-effectively.
 With solutions like LAIIER Cloud, building systems can communicate with facilities managers inside the building, and with remote facilities.

 Collecting and analyzing data from multiple buildings can provide a body of data to predict failures and problems across your entire portfolio.
 This could help proactively keep all of your buildings well-maintained.

 There is hope for older Building Management Systems through cloud-based IoT technology.

-In their current form, many BMSs will continue to become rapidly obsolete and drag on maintenance resources.
+In their current form, many BMS will continue to become rapidly obsolete and drain a facilities manager's resources.
 However, the latest IoT sensors and networks offer an opportunity to avert this situation and restore older systems to their original purpose: improved efficiency.